EpiLink/EpiLink/docs/MaintainerGuide.md

     * `None`: For testing only, when EpiLink is not behind a reverse proxy at all.
     * `XForwarded`: When remote host information is passed through the `X-Forwarded-*` headers.
     * `Forwarded`: When remote host information is passed through the standard `Forwarded` header.

+!> Not setting the `proxyType` or setting it to the incorrect value will lead to (at best) too aggressive rate-limiting or (at worst) security issues and possible IP spoofing from users!

 * `logo` *(optional, null by default)*: A URL to the logo of this instance, used by the front-end.
 When null (or `~`), the logo of EpiLink is used.
 * `footers`: A list of custom footer URLs that are displayed on the front-end.
 You can omit the list, in which case no custom footers are set.
 Each footer takes a name and a URL.

 ### Credentials